brettak09/Pewlett-Hackard-Kolinek/README.md

 - Postgres SQL
 - Quick DBD (for ERD)
-- Join of 6 CSV's int0 SQL database
+- Join of 6 CSV's into SQL database